-For all threats, the corresponding objectives (refer to Table 1) are stated in a way that directly corresponds to the description of the threat (refer to Section 3.2).
+For all threats, the corresponding objectives (Table 7 - Security Objectives versus Assumptions, Threats or Policies) are stated in a way that directly corresponds to the description of the threat (Refer to section 3.2).
 It is clear from the description of each objective (refer to Section 4.1), that the corresponding threat is removed if the objective is valid.
 More specifically, in every case the ability to use the attack method successfully is countered, if the objective holds.